eParenting - Parenting, Crafts, Family Movies, Celebrations, Printables, Colouring and more

 Printable Technology Tickets

-These tickets are multi-purpose, so can be printed once and used over and over agin.
+These tickets are multi-purpose, so can be printed once and used over and over again.
 Maybe you could print them onto cardstock or laminate them to make them last longer.

-These tickets can be used for any age.
+These tickets from Making Lemonade can be used for any age.
+You get to choose how the screen time can be earned!

-This daily set of tickets cover a whole week's worth of screen time.
+This daily set of tickets cover a whole week's worth of screen time, allowing you to balance the amount of time spent on screens across the week.

 Read More